The Tight Spanning Ratio of the Rectangle Delaunay Triangulation: Introduction

 One way to construct a geometric spanner is by using a Delaunay triangulation.
 The Delaunay triangulation is defined as follows: for any two vertices $u$ and $v$, if there exists a circle with $u$ and $v$ on its boundary and no other vertex in its interior, then the edge between $u$ and $v$ is part of the Delaunay triangulation.
 Equivalently, this can be defined using three vertices $u$, $v$, and $w$, where the triangle connecting these three vertices is part of the Delaunay triangulation if and only if the unique circle through these three points does not contain any other vertices in its interior.
 For simplicity, it is usually assumed that no three points are collinear and no four points lie on the boundary of the circle.

-The exact spanning ratio of the Delaunay triangulation is not known.
-Dobkin~\etal~\cite{DFS90} upperbounded the spanning ratio by $\pi (1 + \sqrt{5}) / 2 \approx 5.09$, which Keil and Gutwin~\cite{KG92} improved to $4 \pi / 3\sqrt{3} \approx 2.42$.
+The tight spanning ratio of the Delaunay triangulation is not known.
+Dobkin~\etal~\cite{DFS90} showed an upper bound of $\pi (1 + \sqrt{5}) / 2 \approx 5.09$ for the spanning ratio, which Keil and Gutwin~\cite{KG92} improved to $4 \pi / 3\sqrt{3} \approx 2.42$.
 Currently, the best upper bound is 1.998, proven by Xia~\cite{X13}.
-A lower bound on the spanning ratio was provided by Bose~\etal~\cite{BDLSV11}, who showed that this is strictly larger than $\frac{\pi}{2}$.
+A lower bound on the spanning ratio was provided by Bose~\etal~\cite{BDLSV11}, who showed that this is strictly larger than $\tfrac{\pi}{2}$.
 This was later improved to 1.59 by Xia and Zhang~\cite{XZ11}.

-Usually, the distance between two points $u$ and $v$ in the plane is defined as $((x_u - x_v)^2 + (y_u - y_v)^2)^{\frac{1}{2}}$.
-This distance can be generalized to a family of metrics $L_p$ where the distance between $u$ and $v$ is defined as $((x_u - x_v)^p + (y_u - y_v)^p)^{\frac{1}{p}}$.
+Usually, the distance between two points $u$ and $v$ in the plane is defined as $((x_u - x_v)^2 + (y_u - y_v)^2)^{\tfrac{1}{2}}$.
+This distance can be generalized to a family of metrics $L_p$ where the distance between $u$ and $v$ is defined as $((x_u - x_v)^p + (y_u - y_v)^p)^{\tfrac{1}{p}}$.
 The shape of a ``circle'' varies in different metrics, leading to different Delaunay triangulations in different metrics.
 For example, the shape of the ``circle'' would be a diamond or square in the $L_1$ and $L_{\infty}$ metrics.

 In 1986, Lee and Lin~\cite{LL86} introduced the notion of generalized Delaunay triangulations.
 Instead of using a circle to construct the graph, generalized Delaunay triangulations can be constructed using arbitrary geometric shapes.
 It was proven that any generalized Delaunay triangulation constructed using a convex shape is a spanner~\cite{BCCS10}.